ℹ️

 Case 24/25 WW 2

-Location: Display is at the end of aisle closest to the drums in the window well.
-(The aisle with the hanging pipe banners.)
+Location: Display is at the end of the centre aisle close to the window wall.

 Case 24/25 WW 2